SMCoThrift/donation-manager/readme.txt

 Long description goes here...

 == Changelog ==

+= 3.7.4 =
+* Adding "Store Relations" and "Org Page Options" to `lib/acf-json/`.
+* Correctly retrieving values for Pick Up Days of the Week and Min.
+Scheduling Interval.
+* Updating holiday/restricted pick up dates for the Step 4 screen.

 = 3.7.3 =
 * Adding option to use the Transportation Department's name when displaying to users in the "Select Your Organization" list.
 This allows us to use one parent Organization for multiple Transportation Departments.